takwas/blog-src/content/pyconweb-prep.md

 [Pallets Projects' Discord server](https://discord.gg/ZVcuNu).
 A few minutes on and I was good to go.

-I submitted, informed the [girlfriend](https://twitter.com/yinye_m), and we kept our phalanges crossed.
+I submitted, informed the [lady](https://twitter.com/yinye_m), and we kept our phalanges crossed.
 12 days later, I got the first feedback.
-I should commend the organising PyConWeb organising team for being really nice all the way.
+I should commend the PyConWeb organising team for being really nice all the way.
 I got the notification about the accepted talk in another 11 days -- March 09, precisely.